-Isaac Newton, in his Principia, had laid out the laws of celestial motion, but they didn’t explain how Solar System was created, how old the Solar System was, how God kept it stable rather than chaotic, how long the Sun would burn until its fire went out, what is the fate of humanity, or the role of comets.
-What did he make of those problems?
+Boldly Sir Isaac Newton, in his Principia, laid out the laws of celestial motion—but didn’t solve many other questions about the Solar system: how was the Solar System created and how old was it, how did God keep it stable rather than chaotic, how long would the Sun burn until its fire went out, what is the fate of humanity, and what the role of comets?

-David Gregory summarizes some 1694 comments by Newton (from pg365–371 of The Correspondence of Isaac Newton (Turnbull 1961), Volume III):
+David Gregory summarizes some 1694 comments by Newton, then 52, about the stability of the solar system (from pg365–371 of The Correspondence of Isaac Newton (1961), Volume III):

 [Newton says] that a continual miracle is needed to prevent the Sun and the fixed stars from rushing together through gravity: that the great eccentricity in Comets in directions both different from and contrary to the planets indicates a divine hand: and implies that the Comets are destined for a use other than that of the planets.
 The Satellites of Jupiter and Saturn can take the places of the Earth, Venus, Mars if they are destroyed, and be held in reserve for a new Creation.

-Account of a conversation between Newton and Conduitt, the now-aged (83) Isaac Newton reveals considerably more details of his speculations about the true system of the world to his inlaw John Conduitt:
+In the later 1724 “Account of a conversation between Newton and Conduitt”, the now-aged (83) Isaac Newton reveals considerably more details of his speculations about the true system of the world to his nephew-in-law John Conduitt:

 …there was a sort of revolution in the heavenly bodies that the vapours & light emitted by the sun which had their sediment as water & other matter had gathered themselves by degrees into a body & attracted more matter from the planets & at last made a secondary planet (viz. one of those that go round another planet) & then by gathering to them & attracting more matter became a primary planet, & then by increasing still became a comet which after certain revolutions by coming nearer & nearer the sun had all its volatile parts condensed & became a matter fit to recruit & replenish the sun…as a fagot would this fire if put into it…